 Did you know that brides used to wear flowers in their hair and a bouquet in their hands to perfume themselves naturally on the big day?
 That’s where the tradition originated, and it has been kept to this day.

 Frida Khalo will never stop being an aesthetic inspiration.
 Therefore, she can easily become your muse if you’re bold and whimsical enough and if you really want a look that will not be forgotten.
 Go for orchids, peonies, and tropical flowers.

 On the other hand, if you want to celebrate your local environment, you can always choose country or field flowers for your crown and your bouquet.
 Include anything from poppies to daisies, violets, primroses, and bluebells.

 We’ve seen what a spring and winter wedding should look like, now let’s take a look at a fall one.
 With an autumn wedding, it’s all about the color gold.
 Therefore, you should go for an oversized metallic embellishment shaped like the branches of a tree with leaves of gold.

-The braid bun is as romantic a nuptial hairstyle as you can get.
+The braided bun is as romantic a bridal hairstyle as you can get.
 And when you combine it with small flowers such as baby breath, you’ve got yourself a winner.
 It’s a classic combination to which you can attach any type of veil.

 32. Sophisticated Wedding Updos